Adolphus Frederick IV: Biography

 He was born in Mirow to Duke Charles Louis Frederick of Mecklenburg and his wife Princess Elisabeth Albertine of Saxe-Hildburghausen.
 His father was the second son of Adolphus Frederick II, Duke of Mecklenburg.

 He was the heir presumptive of Mecklenburg-Strelitz from the death of his father on 5 June 1752 until he succeeded his uncle Duke Adolphus Frederick III on 11 December 1752.
+In the early years after 1753, his mother Princess Elisabeth Albertine of Saxe-Hildburghausen served as regent, as her son was only 14 years old.
+They were additionally under the protection of King George II of Great Britain.

+In 1753, he studied at the University of Greifswald.

+In 1761, his sister Charlotte married King George III of Great Britain.

-In 1753 he studied at the University of Greifswald.
-In 1764 Adolphus Frederick was installed as a member of the Order of the Garter.
+In 1764, he was installed as a member of the Order of the Garter.

-In the first years after 1753, his mother Princess Elisabeth Albertine of Saxe-Hildburghausen was governing for the only 14-year-old son under the protection of King George II of Great Britain.
-He never married.
-Following his death at Neustrelitz in 1794 he was succeeded by his brother Charles.
+Adolphus Frederick never married.
+Following his death at Neustrelitz in 1794, he was succeeded by his brother Charles.